webfactory/WebfactoryHttpCacheBundle/README.md

 }
 ```

-The most simple form of adding a Voter is passing it's fully qualfified class name:
+The most simple form of adding a Voter is passing its fully qualfified class name:

     @ReplaceWithNotModifiedResponse(voters = {"\My\Namespace\MySimpleVoter"})